cudsug/art-theater/README.md

 The Art Theater is a one-screen Art House theater that programs its films for a combination of fulfilling its mission and keeping the business operating through ticket and concessions sales.

 ## Problem Statement
-Choosing films is a difficult process, as theaters must select movies well in advance – and strategy is necessary to choose the right films for the right amount of time.
+Choosing films is a difficult process, as theaters must select movies well in advance – and strategy is necessary to choose the right films.
+The good news is that the Theater gets a new chance each week.

-A wonderful part of the theater business is a constant stream of new content, plus rich data in the attendance and revenue details of each showing.
+The

 1. How can this data be mined for lessons about future bookings?
 How are characteristics of films linked to their performance?